grafana/azure_eventhub_to_loki/README.md

 An Azure function that consume eventhub messages and ships them to Grafana Loki / Grafana Cloud.

+The function consumes resource and activity log messages from an Azure EventHub and ships them to a Grafana Loki instance.

 ## Installation

 The repository comes with an [Azure ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)